CascadePass/CPAP-Exporter/README.md

 # CPAP-Exporter

 CPAP-Exporter is a user-friendly tool for exporting logs from CPAP or BiPAP machines into CSV files.
-This allows users to analyze their therapy data using tools like Excel or other data visualization software.
+This allows users to analyze their therapy data using tools like Excel or other data analysis and visualization software.

 ## Features